Irgun and Lehi internment in Africa: The eighth attempt

 The eighth and last attempt took place in Gilgil in late March 1948.
 The attempt was controversial, considering the previous failures, and even the Irgun commander Menachem Begin's support was tepid.

 Once again it was led by Meridor and involved digging a tunnel.
 Using improvised printing machines and the Larousse Encyclopedia, El Salvador and Honduras passports were forged, complete with replications of their symbols.
 The stamps were manufactured from erasers.
-The plan also involved the support of two Rabbis, detainee David Kahane, and the Johannesburg Rabbi, Levi Rabinowitz, who smuggled in vital information.
+The plan also involved the support of two Rabbis, detainee David Kahane, and the Johannesburg Rabbi, Louis Isaac Rabinowitz, who smuggled in vital information.

 Having crawled to the other side of the fence, a ride was there to take them to the Uganda.
 From there, they made it to Belgian Congo.
 From that point on, the flight to Brussels went smoothly, and by early April the six Irgun men were free.

 Another escape attempt was planned, but was thwarted once the success of the previous one was published.
 Unaware of the fact that the escapees were already safely in Europe, the British authorities in Eritrea launched searches for them in Kenya.